 1 tbsp black sesame seeds

-2 tbsp seaweed (nori, wakame flakes or arame)
+2 tbsp dried seaweed: nori, wakame flakes or arame are ideal

 tbsp = tablespoon

 Store your shichimi in an airtight jar out of direct sunlight and use within 2-3 months.

 Note: You could dry toast the sesame seeds and peppercorns prior to grinding.
 I sometimes do and it's well worth doing.
 Click here for tips on how to toast ingredients.
 (Link opens in new window)

 Click here to Subscribe to my Youtube Channel